itsabot/itsabot/README.md

 ## Usage

-First configure the plugins you want to import, such as `restaurants` or `mechanic`.
+First configure the plugins you want to import, such as `weather`.
 Add them to your plugin.json like so:

 ```json
 {